- International Fees

 Learning Outcomes

-- Apply statistical crime research methods and advanced data analysis techniques using SPSS and predictive analytics
+- Apply statistical crime research methods and advanced data analysis techniques using predictive analytics.

-- Identify a suitable research topic to be explored in the capstone research course work
+- Identify a suitable research topic to be explored in the capstone research project course.

 Related Programs